mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 The biggest problem with this project has been in scoping.
 You might have guessed that based on the fact that I'm six months into a six-week project.

 Initially, the agency and I agreed that the project was just a rebrand.
-We'd create a new logo, color scheme, and font for the website and then evaluate next steps.
+We'd create a new logo, color scheme, and font for the website and then evaluate the next steps.
 But then came scope creep.
 The designers kept silently expanding the scope until I found myself halfway through [a full redesign of the website](/retrospectives/2022/01/#tinypilots-new-logo-and-learning-to-work-with-designers).

 I kept feeling like if I let them go for a little longer, they'd wrap up within the month, but things kept dragging.
 Looking back, I should have just cut my losses and downscoped the project down to the rebranding, as we had originally planned.
 But I was distracted by the Voyager 2 launch during those months, so the easiest thing for me to do was let the agency keep going.

 Even though I thought I learned my lesson, scope creep bit me again this month.
-I created a project board with the list of outstanding tasks for the redesign.
+I created a project board with outstanding tasks for the redesign in priority order.
 I booked 60 hours for the month, but I wasn't sure the design tasks would consume all the hours.
-I added some low-priority bugs at the end of the list in case they had time left over.
+I added some low-priority bugs at the end of the list in case the agency had time left over.

 You know where this is going...

-The design agency left all of the design tasks half-finished, but they used a quarter of my hours for the month fixing all the low-priority bugs.
+The design agency left all of the design tasks half-finished, but they used a quarter of my hours for the month to fix all the low-priority bugs.

 Going forward, I need to set better expectations so they know not to work on non-critical tasks until all the critical tasks are complete.